Stuntnuts: The Movie: Production

 In January 2024, upon revealing the existence of an upcoming trilogy of new Kick-Ass films and the secretly-filmed third installment titled Stuntnuts Does School Fight, Matthew Vaughn also announced that the next projects would be developed under the working-titles of Vram, and another also tentatively entitled Kick-Ass.
 Vaughn stated in February of the same year, that though he has been involved with the filmmaking process of the trilogy, he has intended to allow his second-unit team to serve as the primary filmmakers.

 In February 2024, Vaughn revealed that Vram would be titled The Stuntman, and was currently in production, with Damien Walters directing.
 Principal photography began in October 2023 in Hampshire.
 Ben Davis serves as the cinematographer.
 In September 2024, the film had been retitled to Stuntnuts: The Movie, with Chris Hemsworth and Sam Rockwell joining the cast as themselves.
+Filming had wrapped by late 2024.
+By February 2026, John Cena and Benson Boone were revealed as part of the cast, with certain action scenes being filmed using Ray-Ban's Meta smart glasses.

 Release

 The original aim was for the film to receive its world premiere at the 2024 Toronto International Film Festival or at the 2025 Sundance Film Festival.